Funeral Home Business Insurance

 On average, funeral homes in America spend between $400 - $700 per year for $1 million in general liability coverage.
 Some factors will determine the price of your policy.
 These include your:

 You may be able to acquire general liability insurance at a discounted rate by purchasing it as part of a business owner's policy (BOP) rather than as a standalone policy.
 A BOP is a more comprehensive solution that includes multiple forms of coverage, such as business interruption and property insurance.

 A BOP package, which may be customized, combines property insurance, liability coverage, and more into one custom, convenient policy.
 Business Owners Policies are usually sold at a premium that is less than the total cost of the individual coverages.

 Do I Need Insurance Before I Start a Business?

 You should invest in coverage for your business before your first interaction with a customer.
 Although the cost of insurance may seem high for a brand new business, it's best to be proactive when it comes to protecting your assets.
 After all, you can't buy insurance to cover a loss that has already occurred.

 Having Funeral Home insurance doesn't mean your business will always be safe and sound.
 But it will help it get back to normal operations much quicker.
 Have Questions?
-Call (972) 991.9100 to start your quote.
+Call (972) 991.9100 or contact our office to start your quote.